zhoubangtao/awesome-mine/README.md

 # Awesome Mine

-A curated list of awesome frameworks, libraries and software.
+A curated list of awesome frameworks, libraries and software usually used by myself.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).

 - [Awesome Mine](#awesome-mine)
     - [Environment Management](#environment-management)